willhoff2/thesis_2024/README.md

 The rest of the data for the scripts are forthcoming; however, only SVID %TOC data is available until the publication of the rest.

+The MA Data experiments can not be run until the entirety of the data is made available; however, the scripts and functions are still present and can be modified to be ran with the current state of the data.